 - Seceda to Col Raiser.
 Continue past Pieralongia rocks, turn right in the direction of Fermeda Hut, then go left at the next turn, as you join part of Torri di Fermeda hike.
 Col Raiser is well indicated.
 At Col Raiser you can take a cable car down to St. Cristina.
 About 2km, count at least 2hrs hiking time + stops.
 This is the pink line on the map.

-Tre Cime di Lavaredo hike is the one you’ll find in pretty much all Dolomites hiking guides.
+Tre Cime di Lavaredo hike (Drei Zinnen in German or Three Peaks in English) is the one you’ll find in pretty much all Dolomites hiking guides.
 It’s often mentioned in all kinds of publications as one of the absolute best hikes in the Dolomites.

 I have mixed feelings about this hike, however, and mainly due to its popularity and the crowds in summer.
 The scenery is nice, but very barren compared to the other places, and somehow I just preferred the greener hikes in the Puez-Odle Nature Park, the Val Gardena side of the Dolomites.